-The Iron Art Company of Phillipsburg, New Jersey was in business from 1959 to 1989.
+The Iron Art Company of Phillipsburg, New Jersey was in business from 1959 1955 to 1989 (see Update below).
 It was a major distributor of cast iron products in the 1950’s and 1960’s, contracting with independent foundries to provide the castings.
 Operations at the Iron Art facility included light assembly, bolting the components together, and dip painting of ornamental iron objects.

 Iron Art logo on packaging